Meet Our Team

 Isha Isme, 7th Grade Textual Analysis Teacher

 Isha Isme believes that every student deserves a safe learning environment to learn and excel, with a teacher who will challenge them to be their very best.
 Before joining the Kauffman School team, Ms. Isme was a substitute teacher in the Kansas City Public Schools district.
 She spent one year, on a long-term assignment, teaching French 1 at Lincoln College Preparatory Academy and the following year working in various other schools.
 Ms. Isme received a Bachelor of Arts in French with an emphasis in Education.
-She is currently part of he Kansas City Teacher Residency, working on a Master of Education in Urban Education.
+She is currently part of the Kansas City Teacher Residency, where she completed a Master of Education in Urban Education.
 She was drawn to the Kauffman School because of the structure in the classrooms, student engagement, and the teacher culture at the school.
 This year, she is very excited to work with students, and watch them meet all their goals.

 Jordan Jackson, 8th Grade Math Teacher